incrediblecrab/apple-os-documentation/documentation/CoreVideo.md

 ### Classes
 - **CVMetalBufferCache**
 - **CVReadOnlyPixelBuffer** - Provides an immutable view of the pixel data held by the pixel buffer.
-(Beta)

 ### Protocols
 - **CVBufferRepresentable** - A sealed protocol intended to be implemented by the types in CoreVideo framework.
-This protocol facilitates Swift types that wrap a value of CVBuffer type.
-(Beta)
-- **CVImageBufferRepresentable** - A sealed protocol intended to be implemented by the types in CoreVideo framework.
-This protocol facilitates Swift types that wrap a value of CVImageBuffer type.
-(Beta)
-- **CVPixelBufferRepresentable** - A sealed protocol intended to be implemented by the types in CoreVideo framework.
+This protocol facilitates Swift types that wrap a value of CVBuffer type.- **CVImageBufferRepresentable** - A sealed protocol intended to be implemented by the types in CoreVideo framework.
+This protocol facilitates Swift types that wrap a value of CVImageBuffer type.- **CVPixelBufferRepresentable** - A sealed protocol intended to be implemented by the types in CoreVideo framework.
 This protocol facilitates Swift types that wrap a value of CVPixelBuffer type.
-(Beta)

 ### Structures
 - **CVError** - Wraps CVReturn values to present them as Swift Error values.
 This type is used for all errors thrown in the CoreVideo framework.
-All CVReturn values are provided as static constants.
-(Beta)
-- **CVImageSize** - Size of image buffer expressed as pixel count.
-(Beta)
-- **CVMutablePixelBuffer** - Provides read-write access to the pixel data and attachments.
-(Beta)
-- **CVPixelBufferAttributes** - A partial set of pixel buffer creation attributes.
+All CVReturn values are provided as static constants.- **CVImageSize** - Size of image buffer expressed as pixel count.- **CVMutablePixelBuffer** - Provides read-write access to the pixel data and attachments.- **CVPixelBufferAttributes** - A partial set of pixel buffer creation attributes.
 This struct is useful for conveying partial requirements for pixel buffers to clients.
-This struct makes all properties of CVPixelBuffer/CreationAttributes optional.
-(Beta)
-- **CVPixelBufferCreationAttributes** - Attributes needed for creating a pixel buffer.
-(Beta)
-- **CVPixelBufferPadding** - Padding pixels around the CVPixelBuffer.
-(Beta)
-- **CVPixelBufferPlaneProperties** - Properties of a plane of pixels in pixel buffer.
-(Beta)
-- **CVPixelFormatDescription** - Defines a pixel format which can be used to create custom pixel buffer types.
-(Beta)
-- **CVPixelFormatType** - Identifier for a pixel format type.
-(Beta)
+This struct makes all properties of CVPixelBuffer/CreationAttributes optional.- **CVPixelBufferCreationAttributes** - Attributes needed for creating a pixel buffer.- **CVPixelBufferPadding** - Padding pixels around the CVPixelBuffer.- **CVPixelBufferPlaneProperties** - Properties of a plane of pixels in pixel buffer.- **CVPixelFormatDescription** - Defines a pixel format which can be used to create custom pixel buffer types.- **CVPixelFormatType** - Identifier for a pixel format type.
 ### Variables
-Multiple Beta variables for image buffer display mask rectangles and metadata keys.
+Variables for image buffer display mask rectangles and metadata keys.

 ### Functions
 - **CVMetalBufferCacheCreate** - Creates a new Metal buffer cache.